dunjian/mediacms/README.md

 MediaCMS is a modern, fully featured open source video and media CMS.
 It is developed to meet the needs of modern web platforms for viewing and sharing media.
-It can be used to build a small to medium video and media portal within minutes.
+It can be used to build a small to medium video and media portal within minutes. 本项目经过不完整汉化。

 It is built mostly using the modern stack Django + React and includes a REST API.